junxit/us-congress-bills-110/bill.md

 > - **(g)** *Cost Limitation* Nothing in this section shall be construed to require the Director or representatives of the Director to pay additional mediation fees relating to flood claims associated with a State-sponsored mediation program in which representatives of the Director participate.
 > - **(h)** *Exception* In the case of the occurrence of a natural catastrophe that results in flood damage claims under the national flood insurance program and does not result in any loss covered by a personal lines residential property insurance policy—
 >   - **(1)** this section shall not apply; and
->   - **(2)** the provisions of the Standard Flood Insurance Policy under the national flood insurance program and the appeals process established pursuant to section 205 of the Bunning-Bereueter-Blumenauer Flood Insurance Reform Act of 2004 (Public Law 108–264; 118 Stat.
+>   - **(2)** the provisions of the Standard Flood Insurance Policy under the national flood insurance program and the appeals process established pursuant to section 205 of the Bunning-Bereuter-Blumenauer Flood Insurance Reform Act of 2004 (Public Law 108–264; 118 Stat.
 726) and regulations issued pursuant to such section shall apply exclusively.
-> - **(i)** *Representatives of Director* For purposes of this section, the term representatives of the Director means representatives of the national flood insurance program who participate in the appeals process established pursuant to section 205 of the Bunning-Bereueter-Blumenauer Flood Insurance Reform Act of 2004 (Public Law 108–264; 118 Stat.
+> - **(i)** *Representatives of Director* For purposes of this section, the term representatives of the Director means representatives of the national flood insurance program who participate in the appeals process established pursuant to section 205 of the Bunning-Bereuter-Blumenauer Flood Insurance Reform Act of 2004 (Public Law 108–264; 118 Stat.
 726) and regulations issued pursuant to such section.

 ## § 14.
 FEMA annual report on insurance program

 Section 1320 of the National Flood Insurance Act of 1968 (42 U.S.C.
 4027) is amended—

-- **(1)** in the section heading, by striking “Report to the President” and inserting “annual report to congress”;
+- **(1)** and inserting in the section heading, by striking “annual report to congress”;
 - **(2)** in subsection (a)—
   - **(A)** by striking “biennially”;
   - **(B)** by striking “the President for submission to”; and